natgo/wt-wiki-scraper/wikitext-transpiled/ground/Freccia.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

 The Freccia IFV can be a very effective stand-off platform that you can use against the enemy team.
-Unlike other similar IFVs at or above its battle rating, the Freccia is not super effective at closer distances.
+Unlike other similar IFVs at or above its battle rating, the Freccia is not super effective at closer distances, unless at point blank range, since opponents became much stronger since the times of the VBC (PT2).
 The best way to play with the Freccia is flanking the enemy team or getting to spots where enemies won't expect to be be engaged from.

-The armament of the Freccia consists of a singular 25 mm Oerlikon autocannon, able to fire APDS and APFSDS when you research and buy the modification for it.
-It also has access to 2 x 7.62 mm machine guns, but these aren't really something which sets the Freccia apart from its peers.
-The main defining weapon system on the Freccia is the Spike-MR fire-and-forget anti-tank guided missiles.
+The armament of the Freccia consists of a singular 25 mm Oerlikon autocannon, able to fire HE, APDS and APFSDS when you research and buy the modification for it (much like before, you can hot-switch between belts on demand).
+Just as before, the gun can operpenetrate engine decks from behind which is often instantly fatal and may ruin medium tanks from the sides, but is lacklustre when attacking from the front.
+The gun can now be locked onto aircraft via IRST to utterly destroy them, if commander wants to.
+Car also has access to 2 x 7.62 mm machine guns, but these features aren't really something which sets the Freccia apart from its peers.

+The main defining weapon system on the Freccia is the Spike-LR2 fire-and-forget anti-tank guided missiles.
 This Israeli-made ATGM allows the Freccia to easily dominate in open maps where hard cover is not easily accessible.
-At the start of matches, you can quickly make your way to spots where incoming enemies are spotted and freely fire your ATGMs even while moving.
-This strategy allows you to engage and drive away usually before an enemy has enough time to react and engage you.
+At the start of matches, you can quickly make your way to spots where incoming enemies are spotted and freely fire your ATGMs even while moving (preferrably from afar).
+This strategy allows you to engage and drive away, usually before an enemy has enough time to react and engage you.
 The Spike missile allows the Freccia to be best played as a sniper, for example on the Fields of Poland map the Freccia can set up near the woods on both sides of the map and fire at enemies across the map without much issue.
-The Spike is not effective at close range due to how the missile is set up to fully function.
+The Spike is not effective at close range due to how the missile is set up to fully function and how random it is.
 It requires at least 1-3 seconds of flight time to adjust itself to hit an enemy.
-At close ranges, the Spike will often not do enough damage and the missile was made to hit enemies at the top of their turrets, where the armour is usually at its weakest.
+At point blank ranges, the Spike will often fail to do enough damage, but can be nonetheless used to deliver a finishing blow from the side.
+Lastly, one big issue with the Freccia is the fact that the Spike's lock-on is very hard to get to work when it doesn't want to.
+You sometimes cannot get a lock when enemies are behind a rock, even if their turret is exposed, and sometimes missiles pretend to see nothing even when tank rear is exposed, so try to attack directly from the sides.

-In terms of armour and survivability, the Freccia is very protected against small to medium calibre munitions: enemy anti-air cannons or IFVs will struggle to penetrate you frontally.
+In terms of armour and survivability, the Freccia is very protected against small to medium calibre munitions: enemy with small anti-air cannons will struggle to penetrate you frontally, though 30 mm cannons of light tanks may just go through everything at medium range.
 If penetration happens you still have some internal modules which can sustain the damage before reaching your crew or munitions.
 That said, it is advised that you do not play at close range with the Freccia or on maps which aren't open - although you are somewhat protected, an experienced player can easily find weakspots.
 The Freccia's weakspots include the turret, which due to crew configuration leads to a swift death if one well placed shot hits you.
 The other weakspot of the Freccia is at the back, where extra Spike ATGMs are stored, if you haven't used up the Spikes it means that if an enemy fires there the missiles will explode and you will be knocked out.
 However, when missiles aren't present, low calibre won't actually damage you as there's a lot of empty space on the vehicle.
 This means that rounds will likely just go through the platform and not hinder you in any way.

-Mobility-wise, the Freccia is great on road and on maps with sand and snow.
-Not so good off-road especially without engine modules researched and installed, it's quite slow compared to its peers.
-It doesn't help that the platform is big which usually makes it harder to hide, so again avoid being at close range.
-Lastly one big issue with the Freccia is the fact that the Spike's lock-on is very hard to get to work.
-You cannot get a lock when enemies are behind a rock even if their turret or behind are exposed.
-In conclusion, the Freccia is a great platform, it has everything classic IFVs would need such as thermal and NV optics, a laser rangefinder, a drone and also a stabilized main cannon.
+Mobility-wise, the Freccia is great on road and on maps with sand and will easily flank majority of opponents, although the advantage is not as blatant as before, as opponents also move faster now.
+When stock, it's not so good off-road especially without engine modules researched and installed, being quite slow compared to its peers.
+It doesn't help that the platform is big which usually makes it harder to hide, so again avoid being at close range when there is no hard cover.

+In conclusion, the Freccia is a great platform, it has everything classic IFVs would need such as thermal and NV optics, a laser rangefinder, a drone, missiles and also a stabilized main cannon.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->